mdn/content/files/en-us/learn/css/css_layout/flexbox_skills/index.md

 ---
 {{LearnSidebar}}

-The aim of this skill test is to assess whether you've understood how flex items behave covered in our [Flexbox](/en-US/docs/Learn/CSS/CSS_layout/Flexbox) article.
-Below are four common design patterns which you might use Flexbox to create, your task is to build them.
+The aim of this skill test is to assess whether you understand how [flex items](/en-US/docs/Learn/CSS/CSS_layout/Flexbox) behave.
+Below are four common design patterns that you might use Flexbox to create.
+Your task is to build them.

 > **Note:** You can try out solutions in the interactive editors below.
 However, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
 >